willy0483/RoadMap/README.md

 - **Goal:** Master the basics of C++ programming.
 - **Tasks:**
   - Learn syntax, OOP principles, and memory management.
-  - Practice small projects like a text-based game or a simple calculator.
   - Explore modern C++ features (C++11/14/17/20).
 - **Recommended Tool:** **VS Code** (Lightweight and fast for learning).
   - Install the **C/C++ Extension** for IntelliSense and debugging.